ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/best-practices.md

 Lumberjack's recommended way of creating logs is by using a `LumberjackLogger`.

-However, there are some times that we want to create logs manually and pass them to the `LumberjackService`.
+However, there are some times that we want to create logs manually and pass them to the `LumberjackOrchestrator`.

 The `LumberjackLogFactory` provides a robust way of creating logs.
 It's also useful for creating logs in unit tests.